Momo Hirai: Debut with Twice and MiSaMo

 In October 2015, Momo officially debuted as a member of Twice with the release of their first extended play (EP), The Story Begins, and its lead single "Like Ooh-Ahh".
-On February 9, 2023, JYP announced that Momo, alongside bandmates Sana and Mina, will officially debut in Japan on July 26 as a sub-unit named MiSaMo with the extended play titled Masterpiece.
+On February 9, 2023, JYP announced that Momo, alongside bandmates Sana and Mina, would officially debut in Japan on July 26 as a sub-unit named MiSaMo with the extended play titled Masterpiece.
 Prior to the trio's debut, on January 25, they released the track "Bouquet" as part of the soundtrack of TV Asahi's drama series Liaison: Kodomo no Kokoro Shinryōjo.

 Artistry

 Momo revealed that she was influenced by her older sister Hana from an early age; where she began dancing with her at the age of three.
 She also revealed that the J-pop singer Namie Amuro is her role model and that she "wanted to be like her someday."
 She noted that she loves 2NE1 and Rain, explaining, "I always wanted to thrill people with my dance, and K-pop dance thrilled me."